NYUCCL/psiTurk/doc/tutorials/heroku.rst

       psiturk-setup-example

     .. important::
-      If you're starting from a preexisting psiturk app, you need to grab three files from `/psiturk/example`: `requirements.txt`, `herokuapp.py`,
+      If you're starting from a preexisting psiturk app, you need to grab several files from `/psiturk/example`: `requirements.txt`, `herokuapp.py`,
       `runtime.txt`, and `Procfile`.
 Place them in your project root, next to your `config.txt`.

+      See the :ref:`migrating` guide for more information on migrating preexisting psiturk experiments.

 #.
 Navigate into your newly created psiTurk example folder::